zoe-1/fg/README.md

 appreciating the movement.
 Perhaps, organizations outside the movement would study the Free Software Movement to learn how to manage their own 'specialized knowledge' better.

-Because the business community is very family with Peter Drucker, this article suggests the Free Software movement should use his 'knowledge society' framework as a means to promote their pioneer work.
-Using his framework for the knowledge society to talk about themselves would allow non-programmers to appreciate and learn from what the movement has done.
-Possibly, Drucker's 'knowledge society' framework would be a great bridge for organizational leaders to enter the Free and Open Source software world.
+Because the business community is very family with Peter Drucker, this article suggests the Free and Open Source Software movement should use his 'knowledge society' framework as a means to promote their pioneer work.
+Using his framework as a means to talk about themselves would allow non-programmers to appreciate what the movement has done.
+Possibly, the vocabulary of the framework would be a great bridge for organizational leaders to enter the Free and Open Source software world.

 # Contributors